KouKojima/Digital-Portfolio/README.md

 The general process of the pipeline of this renderer is as follows:<br>
-Read the model, obtain information ->put it into vertex buffer ->perform MV transformation on all vertices ->extract 3 vertices according to the index to form a triangle ->remove triangles completely on the back of the camera ->projection transformation ->record vertex depth ->homogeneous space clipping ->homogeneous division ->screen mapping<br>
-->rasterization and interpolation -> shading. <br>
+Read the model, obtain information ->put it into vertex buffer ->perform MV transformation on all vertices ->extract 3 vertices according to the index to form a triangle ->remove triangles completely on the back of the camera ->projection transformation ->record vertex depth ->homogeneous space clipping ->homogeneous division ->screen mapping ->rasterization and interpolation -> shading. <br>
 The main visual effects achieved by this renderer include perspective corrected UV texture mapping and a simple diffuse lighting model.<br>
 ## Tiny Online Greedy-Snake Game